UniversalAlgebra/fg-free-lat/README.md

 We know how to prove the conjecture under the assumption that, whenever $h$ is not upper (lower) bounded, then there is a class of
 $\ker h$ containing an infinite ascending (descending) chain as well as a meet (join) prime element of $\mathbf F$.
-However, there exist examples in which this hypothesis fails to hold.
+However, there exist examples that fail to satisfy this hypothesis.